-ID 199 Interior Design Certificate Internship (1) (ID Certificate majors only)
+ID 199 Interior Design Certificate Internship (1) (ID certificate majors only)

-Prerequisites: IT 102; ENG 101; ID 104; ID 105; ID 110; ID 125
+Prerequisites: BAP 105; ENG 101; ID 104, 105, 110, 125

-Provides real-world experience through 45 hours of on-site work experience or participation in a volunteer position in a field related to interior design.
+Provides real-world experience through 60 hours of on-site work experience or participation in a volunteer position in a field related to interior design.
 Requires accomplishment and documentation of measurable learning objectives during the semester.

 NOTE: Students will be responsible for finding internship positions.
-For assistance in finding an internship opportunity, contact the Career Advising office one month prior to the beginning of the semester for assistance.
+For assistance in finding an internship opportunity, contact the Career Advising office one month prior to the beginning of the semester.